skwerlman/RandomLinuxBashScripts/README.md

 ######A collection of random scripts I use a bunch on my xubuntu rig

+NOTE: I no longer use Xubuntu as my main OS; I have since switched to Sabayon-KDE.
+I still use `update-all` on a couple servers, but the other scripts are unmaintained.

 Feel free to use them for whatever, but they're kinda focused on rather specific things.
 Many of them will need editing before they'll work on your system.